Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 ## Avoid changing annotation targets

 When you expose an annotation, avoid changing its allowed targets after publishing your library.
-Changing the allowed targets can change how the same annotation is applied when users recompile existing code.
+Changing them can affect how the same annotation is applied when users recompile existing code.

 For example, if an annotation declares only `AnnotationTarget.FIELD`, an unqualified annotation on a property applies to its backing field: